 “By gathering feedback on our economic plan, Council is seeking to deliver an economy that is thriving, growing and diverse.”

-Feedback on the Draft Economic Development Strategy has now closed.
+Feedback on the Draft Economic Development Strategy has now closed and the final Strategy may be found here.